Reed Larson: Professional and international career

 Larson joined Detroit near the end of the 1976–77 season after Minnesota suspended him for assaulting an official during a WCHA game.
-He appeared in 14 NHL games that season and was also named to Team USA for the 1977 World Ice Hockey Championships but missed the tournament due to shoulder injury.
+He appeared in 14 NHL games that season and was also named to Team USA for the 1977 World Ice Hockey Championships but missed the tournament due to a shoulder injury.
 His first full NHL season (1977–78) was highly successful scoring the most points (60) by a rookie defenseman.
 A tough, offensive defenseman, he was particularly well known for his hard slap shot.
 Larson became the first American defenseman to score 200 goals and he appeared in the 1978, 1980 and 1981 NHL All-Star Game as the Red Wings representative.
 He finally made his international debut for the United States national team at the 1981 World Ice Hockey Championships tournament and also represented the U.S. at the 1981 Canada Cup.

 Larson spent ten NHL seasons in Detroit until the Red Wings traded him to the Boston Bruins for Mike O'Connell in 1986.
 He played another two seasons for the Bruins before ending his NHL career in 1989–90 with the Buffalo Sabres His professional career continued overseas in Italy where he was a player-coach for four seasons before returning to his home state for a final nine games for the International Hockey League Minnesota Moose in 1994–95.
 He also played six games in Roller Hockey International for the Minnesota Arctic Blast in 1994.

 Post-playing career

-Larson has mostly been working for the insurance business since his retirement.
+Larson has mostly been working in the insurance business since his retirement.
 He has also been active in oldtimers' charity hockey and has played in Heroes of Hockey games at several NHL All-Star weekends.
 He was elected to the United States Hockey Hall of Fame in 1996.